University of Sussex: 20th century

-The university quickly grew, starting with 52 students in 1961–62 to 3,200 in 1967–68.
+The university grew from 52 students in 1961–62 to 3,200 in 1967–68.
 After starting at Knoyle Hall in Brighton, the Falmer campus was gradually built with Falmer House opening in 1962.
-Its campus was praised as gorgeously modernist and groundbreaking, receiving numerous awards.
-Its Student Union was quite active, organising events and concerts.
-Performers like Pink Floyd, Jimi Hendrix and Chuck Berry repeatedly performed at the University Common Room, giving the university a reputation for Rock and Roll.
+The campus was praised as gorgeously modernist and groundbreaking, receiving numerous awards.
+The student union, as is typical, organised events and concerts, bringing in acts like Pink Floyd, Jimi Hendrix and Chuck Berry to perform at the University Common Room.

-Academically, Sussex was home to figures such as Asa Lord Briggs, Helmut Pappe, Gillian Rose, Jennifer Platt and Tom Bottomore.
+Academically, Sussex was home to figures such as Asa Lord Briggs, Helmut Pappe, Gillian Rose, Christopher Freeman, Norman MacKenzie, Jennifer Platt and Tom Bottomore.
 In its first years, the university attracted a number of renowned academics such as Sir John Cornforth, John Maynard Smith, Martin Wight, David Daiches, Roger Blin-Stoyle and Colin Eaborn.
 Similarly, renowned scholars like Marcus Cunliffe, Gabriel Josipovici, Quentin Bell, Dame Helen Wallace, Stuart Sutherland and Marie Jahoda also became central figures at the university and founded many of its current departments.
-Additionally, a number of initiatives at the university were started at this time, such as the Subaltern Studies Group.
+Additionally, a number of initiatives at the university were started at this time, such as the Subaltern Studies Group, founded by Ranajit Guha who was Reader in History at Sussex between 1962 and 1981.

 In the late 1960s, the United Nations asked for science policy recommendations from a team of renowned academics at Sussex.
 The ensuing report became known as the Sussex Manifesto.

 Sussex came to be identified with student radicalism.
 In 1973, a group of students prevented United States government adviser Samuel P. Huntington from giving a speech on campus, because of his involvement in the Vietnam War.
 Similarly, when the spokesperson for the US embassy, Robert Beers, visited to give a talk to students entitled 'Vietnam in depth' three students were waiting outside Falmer House and threw a bucket of red paint over the diplomat as he was leaving.

 In both 1967 and 1969, Sussex won the television quiz University Challenge.

 In 1980, Sussex edged out the University of Oxford to become the university with the highest income from research grants and contracts.